History of Alcoholics Anonymous: Works Publishing

+Much of Bill W.'s input for the book was written in 1938 at the Calumet Building in Newark, New Jersey at offices of Honor Dealers, a business of early New York member Hank P., using the secretarial services provided by Ruth Hock.

 When Wilson had begun to work on the book, and as financial difficulties were encountered, the first two chapters, Bill's Story and There Is a Solution were printed to help raise money.
-After receiving an offer from Harper & Brothers to publish the book, early New-York member Hank P., whose story The Unbeliever appears in the first edition of the "Big Book", convinced Wilson they should retain control over the book by publishing it themselves.
+After receiving an offer from Harper & Brothers to publish the book, Hank P., whose story The Unbeliever appears in the first edition of the "Big Book", convinced Wilson they should retain control over the book by publishing it themselves.

 Hank devised a plan to form "Works Publishing, Inc.", and raise capital by selling its shares to group members and friends.
 With Wilson's knowledge as a stockbroker, Hank issued stock certificates, although the company was never incorporated and had no assets.

 At first there was no success in selling the shares, but eventually Wilson and Hank obtained what they considered to be a promise from Reader's Digest to do a story about the book once it was completed.
 On the strength of that promise, AA members and friends were persuaded to buy shares, and Wilson received enough financing to continue writing the book.
 Subsequently, the editor of Reader's Digest claimed not to remember the promise, and the article was never published.